TsarFox/hypodermic/README.md

 memory is far more complicated than calling mmap(2) on the file.

-The second iteration also involves injecting code into the inferior process, but instead maps the Linux runtime linker into memory, if it is not already there, and utilizes the internal _dl_open routine.
-This is difficult, as it means mapping it the way the kernel would to ensure proper initialization of the RTLD.
+The second iteration also involves injecting code into the inferior process, but it instead maps the Linux runtime linker into memory, if it is not already there, and utilizes the internal `_dl_open` routine.
+This is difficult, as it requires mapping it the way the kernel would to ensure proper initialization.

 ## Important Resources